aarg/tpm/content/_index.md

 * Bring clarity to situations
 * Ensure team is always making progress

 Program managers wear different hats depending on the situation, the [TPM role](what/tpm_role/) has so much to offer.
-People generally become a Program Manager to gain experience in the technical and business side of things.
-This role is an integral part of any team.
-I think of this role as the Hub in the ‘Hub and spoke’ model.
-Good program managers know the pulse of their projects, they become the central source of information and are responsible for pacing the projects.
+People typically become a program manager to gain experience in the technical and business domain.
+The position forms an integral part of a team.
+I think about this role as a center in the “Hub and spoke” model.
+Good program managers know the pulse of their projects, become the central source of information, and are accountable for moving projects forward.

 ## Learn More
 <div class="row py-3 mb-5">